On this page

 networking activities like managing users.

 The information in this section is applicable to Realm SDK versions earlier than 10.39.0.
-Starting in Realm Swift SDK version 10.39.0 and newer, the SDK supports actor-isolated realms and related async functionality.
+Starting in Realm Swift SDK version 10.39.0 and newer, the SDK supports using Realm with Swift Actors and related async functionality.

-For more information, refer to Actor-Isolated Realms - Swift SDK.
+For more information, refer to Use Realm with Actors - Swift SDK.

 Actor isolation provides the perception of confining Realm access to a dedicated actor, and therefore seems like a safe way to manage Realm access in an asynchronous context.